NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 Chris Shin, NIH/NIAID, Bethesda MD 20892, <chris.shin@nih.gov> <br>

-## Introduction to Open CRAVAT
+## Introduction to Open-CRAVAT

-[Open CRAVAT](https://github.com/KarchinLab/open-cravat) is a python package that performs genomic variant interpretation.
+[Open-CRAVAT](https://github.com/KarchinLab/open-cravat) is a python package that performs genomic variant interpretation.
 The modular and locally-installed command-line or GUI interface allows for  annoations of gene- and variant-level impact, interactions, conservation, and scoring.
 In this work, we advance the platform by the addition of new annoation sources to assist in the interrogation of genetic variation.

 ![alt text](images/results.png)
-*Example of the Open CRAVAT interface*
+*Example of the Open-CRAVAT interface*

 ### Annotators
-As of May 2019, the Open CRAVAT Store has 65 annotators, converters, and visualization widgets available for use.
+As of May 2019, the Open-CRAVAT Store has 65 annotators, converters, and visualization widgets available for use.
 Annotators range from genomic feature insights to population-level frequencies and clinical interpretations.
-Convertors take input in forms other than VCF (Variant Cell Format), such as dbSNP rsid and 23andMe formats, and make them compatible to Open CRAVAT.
+Convertors take input in forms other than VCF (Variant Cell Format), such as dbSNP rsid and 23andMe formats, and make them compatible to Open-CRAVAT.
 There are currently three visualization widgets that can be downloaded: a summary of the top genes ranked by total variants, a haplotype information widget, and an embedded interactive genome visualization component developed by [Integrative Genomics Viewer (IGV)](https://github.com/igvteam/igv.js).

 ![alt text](images/store_front_page.png)
-*Home Page for the Open CRAVAT store*
+*Home Page for the Open-CRAVAT store*

-Data Sources Accessible through Open CRAVAT | Type of Data
+Data Sources Accessible through Open-CRAVAT | Type of Data
  ------- | ---
 [1000 Genomes Project](http://www.internationalgenome.org/home) | allele frequencies
 [The Cancer Genome Atlas](https://gdc.cancer.gov/about-data/publications/ATACseq-AWG) | genome-wide chromatin accessibility profiles of tumor samples